Soumyadip1305/Dishcraft/README.md

 1. Clone the repository: git clone https://github.com/Soumyadip1305/Dishcraft.git

-2. Navigate to the project directory: cd dish-craft
+2. Navigate to the project directory: cd Dishcraft

 3. Open `index.html` in your web browser to launch the application.